Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Theoretical breakdown point under general model setups

-\end{theorem} The analogous result for MDPDE follows from substituting $A = 1$ and $B = \alpha$ in Theorem~\ref{thm:sdiv-breakdown-2}. \begin{corollary} Under Assumptions~\ref{assum:BP-0}-\ref{assum:BP-1} and \ref{assum:BP-4}, the MDPDE minimizing $d_\alpha(g, f_{\theta})$ has an asymptotic breakdown point at least as large as $\alpha/(1+\alpha)$ for $\alpha \in [0, 1]$, if the true density $g$ belongs to the model family of distributions $\mathcal{F}$, i.e., $g = f_{\theta^g}$ for some $\theta^g \in {\Theta}$. \end{corollary} This is remarkable as unlike the shrinking breakdown offered by the usual M-estimators for multivariate location and scatter as introduced by~\cite{maronna1976robust}, the MDPDE has an asymptotic breakdown point with a lower bound independent of the dimension of the data.
-This allows the MDPDE to be suited for robust inference of the parameters for arbitrarily high-dimensional data.
-In Figure~\ref{fig:bp-lower-bound}, we show the quantity $\widetilde{\epsilon}_{(\alpha, \lambda)}$ as a heatmap for different combinations of $\alpha$ and $\lambda$ in case of the S-divergence.
-The choices of $\alpha$ and $\lambda$ for which either $A < 0$ or $B < 0$ are indicated by the black region.
-For these situations, the assumptions do not hold, hence our analysis does not guarantee any useful lower bound of the asymptotic breakdown point of the MSDE.
-It clearly follows that, as $\alpha$ increases, the asymptotic breakdown point also increases considerably, while increasing $\lambda$ has the opposite effect of reducing the breakdown point.
-This figure is in agreement with Figure 5 of~\cite{ghosh2017generalized} where the authors indicate the region where both $A$ and $B$ are positive and the corresponding MSDE has an asymptotic breakdown point of $1/2$ for location estimators.
+It is remarkable that unlike the shrinking breakdown offered by the usual M-estimators for multivariate location and scatter as introduced by~\cite{maronna1976robust}, the MDPDE has an asymptotic breakdown point with a lower bound independent of the dimension of the data, as observed from Corollary~\ref{thm:dpd-breakdown-2}.
+Thus, the MDPDE is more suited for robust inference of the parameters for arbitrarily high-dimensional or multivariate data.
+In Figure~\ref{fig:bp-lower-bound}, we show the quantity $\widetilde{\epsilon}_{(\alpha, \lambda)}$ as a heatmap for different combinations of $\alpha$ and $\lambda$ in the case of S-divergence.
+The choices of $\alpha$ and $\lambda$ for which either $A < 0$ or $B < 0$ are indicated by the black regions; for these situations, as the assumptions do not hold, our analysis does not guarantee any useful lower bound of the asymptotic breakdown point of the corresponding MSDE.
+The green dotted line indicates the pairs $(\alpha,\lambda)$ for which $(B/(1+\alpha))^{1/A} = 1/2$, which represents the highest possible asymptotic breakdown point $1/2$ when $\alpha < 1$.
+It follows that, as $\alpha$ increases, the asymptotic breakdown point also increases considerably for all $\lambda$ approximately larger than $(-1.63)$.
+However, when $\lambda < (-1.63)$, as $\alpha$ increases from $0$ to $1$, the asymptotic breakdown point increases till the green line and then decreases.
+On the other hand, increasing $\lambda$ has the opposite effect of reducing the breakdown point.
+This figure is in agreement with Figure 5 of~\cite{ghosh2017generalized} where the authors indicate the region where both $A$ and $B$ are positive, corresponding MSDE has an asymptotic breakdown point of $1/2$ for location estimators.
 Figure~\ref{fig:bp-lower-bound} also depicts that the MSDE is highly robust for a wide range of choices of $\alpha$ and $\lambda$; the majority of the choices of $\alpha$ and $\lambda$ lead to an estimator with an asymptotic breakdown point at least $1/4$, for which the corresponding contour is denoted by the solid white line.

-\begin{remark} When $\alpha = 1$ in the MSD functional, MSDE coincides with the robust minimum $L_2$ distance estimator irrespective of the value of $\lambda$.
-It has an asymptotic breakdown point of $1/2$ which can also be seen from Figure~\ref{fig:bp-lower-bound}. \end{remark}